TaiwoOnileowo/My-Personal-Portfolio/personal-portfolio/README.md

 #About me

-I am Onileowo Taiwo, a professional Front-end developer who s passionate about creating web applications that are appealing to the sight
+I am Onileowo Taiwo, a creative, skilled and dilligent Frontend Developer with the zeal of creating visually appealing user interfaces and web applications.
+I love to learn new things.
 ## Features

--**Portfolio showcase**: View a collection of projects, showcasing my skills and expertise -**Contact**: Reach out to me through the provided contact information
+**Portfolio showcase**: View a collection of projects, showcasing my skills and expertise **Contact**: Reach out to me through the provided contact information

 ## Technologies used